 Explanation:

-• a required age (number)
+- a required

 Nested Shape Example: